• Skip to main content

 What is chicken suya made of?

-While suya is normally made from beef, this chicken suya recipe uses chicken thighs and a suya spice blend.
+While suya is normally made from beef, this chicken suya recipe uses chicken thighs and a homemade suya spice blend.

 How to marinate chicken suya?